 These symptoms can be relieved with proper, professional treatment.
 The type of treatment depends on the type and severity of the symptoms, but there are some options available that are easy for patients and customized for each and every one of them.

 Symptom relief is important, of course, and for more significant cases of bruxism, treatment is especially important and can prevent teeth damage, tension-type headaches, jaw and facial pain, and even TMJ (temporomandibular joint) disorders.
-Here at Koala® Center for Sleep and TMJ Disorders, we have a solution for these patients.
+Here at Koala® Center For Sleep & TMJ Disorders, we have a solution for these patients.

 There are some things patients can do for themselves, like dealing with stress and anxiety, but this isn’t necessarily enough.
 One of the most effective treatment methods available is oral appliance therapy.
 A simple, custom-made, and comfortable oral appliance will provide a physical barrier between your upper and lower teeth, protecting them from damage and preventing grinding.
 Additionally, the appliance can help many patients with sleep apnea.
 Oral appliance therapy is approved by the American Academy of Sleep Medicine, and it’s proven too, providing most patients with 90% symptom relief within about 3 months.

-Get in touch with us today at Koala® Center for Sleep and TMJ Disorders for long-lasting relief from bruxism and quite possibly also a better sleep!
+Get in touch with us today at Koala® Center For Sleep & TMJ Disorders for long-lasting relief from bruxism and quite possibly also a better sleep!

 If you would like more information about Bruxism treatment, feel free to Call us.
 We are serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.